emqx/cloud-docs/en_US/rule_engine/rule_engine_mqtt.md

 ## 4. Test

->If you are using EMQ X Cloud for the first time, you can go to [Deployment Connection Guide](../connect_to_deployments/overview.md) to view the MQTT client connection and test guide
+>If you are using EMQX Cloud for the first time, you can go to [Deployment Connection Guide](../connect_to_deployments/overview.md) to view the MQTT client connection and test guide

 When configuring the action in the third step, we set the mount point to emqx/.
 Therefore, we use the client to subscribe to the topic emqx/# of Mosquitto.

-At the same time, we send "hello" to the greet topic of EMQ X Cloud, and the rule engine will be triggered.
-We can see that Mosquitto has received the message of "hello FROM EMQ X CLOUD"
+At the same time, we send "hello" to the greet topic of EMQX Cloud, and the rule engine will be triggered.
+We can see that Mosquitto has received the message of "hello FROM EMQX CLOUD"

 ![messages](./_assets/add_mqtt_action06.png)